typehero/typehero/challenges/literal-types/prompt.md

 // ^?
 ```

-> /\* the above example assumes a 4 day workweek since 4 day workweeks are observed to increase employee productivity.
+> The above example assumes a 4 day workweek since 4 day workweeks are observed to increase employee productivity.

 The _return type_ for this function is _also_ a literal type union.
 Notice that you didn't have to specify the return type anywhere.
 It just _works_ this way in TypeScript.
 Nice.